- About Us

 The Cheryl Bulls, Lanette Moore, & Susan Willoughby Memorial Scholarship Qualifications:

-(NOTE: There are different academic requirements for each award.
-There are TWO Isaac L. Jordan Awards, please be certain to apply only to those awards for which you qualify.)
+(NOTE: There are three Isaac L. Jordan Awards, please be certain to apply only to those awards for which you qualify.)

 The Joe Ferraro Memorial Scholarship was established in November 2000 as a lasting tribute to Joe's commitment to establishing friendships and building bridges between people of diverse backgrounds.
 The scholarship was established by Joe's family including Doreen Ferraro, Jason Ferraro, and Irving Gordon.